Mississippi – Saving For College in 2023

-Mississippi has it's own state-operated 529 plan called Mississippi Affordable College Savings Program.
-It is important to note that your child does not have to go to a MS college or university in order to use this savings account.
+Mississippi has its own state-operated 529 plan called Mississippi Affordable College Savings Program.
+It is important to note that your child does not have to go to a MS college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

-The table below shows the average one-year costs in 2020 for different types of MS colleges and universities.
+The table below shows the average one-year costs last year (2022) for different types of Mississippi colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in MS rose 25% (ranked 7th worst in the US), while a 2-year or trade school increased their tuition by 32 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in MS rose 25% (ranked 7th in the US), while a 2-year or trade school increased their tuition by 32 percent.

 Mississippi offers tax benefits and deductions when savings are put into your child's 529 savings plan.